 According to state statute, contributions for all employers are actuarially determined each year.
-For the year ended December 31, 2021, the actually determined contribution rate was 10.38% of member's compensation for Plan A. However, the actual rate for the fiscal year ending December 31, 2021, was 12.25% for Plan A.
+For the year ended December 31, 2022, the actually determined contribution rate was 7.10% of member's compensation for Plan A. However, the actual rate for the fiscal year ending December 31, 2022, was 11.50% for Plan A.

-The total contributions for the years ended December 31, 2022, 2021 and 2020 were \$180,789, \$175,696, and \$161,819, respectively.
-As of December 31, 2022, the Airport has the fourth quarter pension contribution liability in the amount of \$79,085, included in accounts payable.
+The total contributions for the years ended December 31, 2023, 2022 and 2021 were \$195,542, \$180,789, and \$175,696, respectively.
+As of December 31, 2023, the Airport has a zero fourth quarter pension contribution liability.

-According to state statute, the System also receives 1⁄4 of 1% of ad valorem taxes collected within the respective parishes, except for Orleans and East Baton Rouge parishes.
+According to state statute, the System also receives 1⁄2 of 1% of ad valorem taxes collected within the respective parishes, except for Orleans and East Baton Rouge parishes.
 The System also receives revenue sharing funds each year as appropriated by the Legislature.
-Tax monies and revenue sharing monies are apportioned between Plan A and Plan B in proportion to the member's compensation.
-These additional sources of income are used as employer contributions and are considered support from non-employer contributing entities.
+Tax montes and revenue sharing montes are apportioned between Plan A and Plan B in proportion to the member's compensation.
+These additional sources of income are used as additional employer contributions and are considered support from non-employer contributing entities.